 Recognized for his entrepreneurial spirit, creativity, and passion for building organizations, Matthew has expertise in organizational development, real estate, finance, and capacity building.
 Most importantly, he has a genuine love for people.

-Before coming to City Hall, Matthew was Habitat for Humanity Greater Fresno Area, Matthew has helped the organization improve housing conditions for 28 times the number of families it had served on an annual basis prior to his arrival.
+Before coming to City Hall, Matthew was Habitat for Humanity Greater Fresno Area’s CEO, a position he held since 2015.
+He helped the organization improve housing conditions for 28 times the number of families it had served on an annual basis prior to his arrival.
 Nationally, Matthew has helped lead strategic visioning for 1,200 Habitat operations across the US.
 While Matthew’s leadership has led to the expansion of building homes and hope with families across two counties and four countries, he is focused on seeing his local community thrive.

 Chief of Staff to the Mayor

 Tim Orman was born and raised in Fresno and is a graduate of Bullard High School.
 Tim owned and operated a very successful advertising agency for many years before becoming one of the valley’s premier political consultants.
 Tim has unique analytical skills which allow him to serve as a key advisor to the Mayor on policy matters.